seanhogge/active_translation/README.md

 If the `es_translation` association exists, it will use the value for the `name` attribute, or the untranslated `name` if the `es_translation` doesn't exist.

-Obviously, you would probably pass the locale as `I18n.locale` in a real situation, or whatever variable or method that returns the relevant locale.
+At the risk of being obvious: in a real project, you would probably pass the locale as `I18n.locale`, or whatever variable or method that returns the relevant locale.

 ## Contributing